ckflight/RF_DIRECTIONAL_BRIDGE/README.md

 S32 = R1 / (R2 + R1)

-For 16dB coupling and 1dB insertion loss calculate values are:
+For 16dB coupling and 1dB insertion loss calculated values are:

 R1 = 50 Ohm (transmission line impedance), R2 = 230 Ohm, Zo = 6.17 Ohm (Connect 4 parallel 24-25 Ohm)
 As a balun transformer use RG405 Coax cable with 44 47 toroids on it.